There are 25 student associations at Rennes School of Business

 Events: orientation race, carnival (karaoke), ice rink, film nights, Olympics.

-Raising awareness about gender equality, particularly through emphasising the importance of communication with men.
+Raising awareness about gender equality, particularly through emphasising the importance of inter-gender dialogue.

 Learning by Doing